om-ai-lab/OmAgent/README.md

 </p>

 ## 🗓️ Updates
-* 10/20/2024: We are actively engaged in developing version 2.0.0 🚧 Exciting new features are underway!
+* 10/20/2024: We are actively engaged in developing v0.2.0 🚧 Exciting new features are underway!
 You are welcome to join us on X and Discord~
 * 09/20/2024: Our paper has been accepted by EMNLP 2024.
 See you in Miami!🏝
 * 07/04/2024: The OmAgent open-source project has been unveiled. 🎉
 * 06/24/2024: [The OmAgent research paper has been published.](https://arxiv.org/abs/2406.16620)